 Within diskpart, make sure that the automatic mounting of new volumes is enabled:

 Automatic mounting of new volumes disabled.

-As we can see, the automatic mounting is disabled.
+As you can see, the auto-mounting is disabled.
 Let’s enable it:

 DISKPART> automount enable